Alexandra Braun: Miss Earth reign

-During her Miss Earth reign, she met the President of the Philippines Gloria Macapagal Arroyo at the Malacañan Palace, which she considered as one of her most memorable experiences.
+During her Miss Earth reign, she met Philippine president Gloria Macapagal Arroyo at Malacañang Palace, which she considered as one of her most memorable experiences.
 Upon her return to Venezuela after winning the Miss Earth competition, Braun immediately spearheaded a reforestation program in Caracas, Maracaibo and Valencia with the help of Sambil Organization, the franchise holder of Miss Earth Venezuela contest.
 It was followed by the launching of the SAMI Tree Program, a fund-raising activity that educates children on the importance of protecting trees to save the environment.

 In April 2006, she travelled to Singapore, together with the Miss Earth Foundation to co-host the United Nations Environment Programme or UNEP gala event, The Champions of the Earth, an annual awards programme to recognize outstanding environmental leaders at a policy level.
 She co-hosted the awarding ceremony on April 21, 2006, with Eric Falt, UNEP Director of Communications and Public Information.

 As Miss Earth winner, Braun travelled the world to participate and promote environmental awareness programs with the Philippine-based Miss Earth Foundation.
 She also visited several countries including Canada, Puerto Rico, Chile, Indonesia, Philippines, Singapore, and Venezuela.

 Life after Miss Earth

-Braun's victory in Miss Earth 2005 has made her a household name in Venezuela and different parts of the world specially in modeling business.
-She started in a new stage of her life when she announced the launching of her own accessories brand name ¨DiBraun Accessories¨ with her twin sister Karina.
-She has appeared in a variety of magazines right after her reign including Philippine's 'Women's Journal', Variedades, Man, Ocean Drive, Maxim, Urbe, Que Pasa (Chile) and more.
-Braun is now an established model in Latin America, Europe and Asia appearing in numerous television spots, magazines and advertising campaigns in countries such as Philippines, Romania, Malaysia, Mexico, Honduras, Costa Rica, Bolivia and her home country Venezuela.
+Braun's victory in Miss Earth 2005 has made her a household name in Venezuela and different parts of the world specially in the modeling business.
+She started a new stage of her life when she announced the launch of her own accessories under the brand name "DiBraun Accessories" with her twin sister Karina.
+She has appeared in a variety of magazines right after her reign including Philippine's 'Women's Journal', Variedades, Man, Ocean Drive, Maxim, Urbe, and Que Pasa (Chile).
+Braun is now an established model in Latin America, Europe and Asia, appearing in numerous television spots, magazines and advertising campaigns in countries such as Philippines, Romania, Malaysia, Mexico, Honduras, Costa Rica, Bolivia and her home country of Venezuela.

-She started her career as an actress in Venezuela with her first movie directed by Abraham Pulido produced in 2012 and show to public in May 2015, ¨Hasta que la muerte nos separe¨ is about a model who falls in love with a boxer based on the novel Othelo by William Shakespeare.
+She started her career as an actress in Venezuela with her first movie directed by Abraham Pulido produced in 2012 and show to public in May 2015, "Hasta que la muerte nos separe" is about a model who falls in love with a boxer based on the novel Othello by William Shakespeare.

-She started to make her first appearance in theatre in the play ¨Boeing Boeing¨ directed by Tullio Cavalli in August 2013.
-In 2014 she started her first soap opera called ¨Amor Secreto¨ on T.V.
-Channel VENEVISION, as Alejandra Altamirano as the antagonist of the history.
+She started to make her first appearance in theatre in the play "Boeing Boeing" directed by Tullio Cavalli in August 2013.
+In 2014 she started her first soap opera called "Amor Secreto" on the TV channel Venevisión as Alejandra Altamirano as the antagonist of the history.
 It was launched in May 2015.
 In 2016 she was called for performing her second teather play called "Cronicas desquiciadas".

 In 2016 she made her second movie as the lead role in the movie "UMA" directed by Alain Maiki.